DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - both players must belong to different gangs
 - both gangs must be in war mode
-- the attacker must have war participation enabled
+- the attacker must have permission to start war attacks

 If a fight does not meet those conditions, it can still behave like normal PvP, but it will not build your war stack or award war progress.